grippy/tempest/tempest-source-redis/README.md

-# Tempest Source Trait for Redis Streams
+# Tempest Source Trait implementation for Redis Streams

 Initial draft, more details to come later.